 The examiner will ask you to get in and start the vehicle.

-He/she checks the vehicle to ensure it meets safety standards.
+They check the vehicle to ensure it meets safety standards.
 If there are vehicle deficiencies, the road test may be cancelled.

 3. Explanation of the test